-\subsubsection{Multi-bit QCS with quantized covariate}
+\subsubsection{Multi-bit QCS with Quantized Covariate}

-Since we will also consider the 1-bit quantization, we more precisely refer to the QCS under uniform quantizer (as considered in Theorems \ref{thm4}-\ref{thm5}) as multi-bit QCS.
+Since we will also consider the 1-bit quantization, we more precisely refer to the QCS under uniform quantizer as multi-bit QCS.
 We will generalize Theorems \ref{thm4}-\ref{thm5} to covariate quantization in the next two theorems.